 Even though non purging bulimia looks like healthy dieting or exercise to some people, the condition is as damaging as the purging form of bulimia.
 The two disorders affect the body in different ways with some similar results, including potential death.
 Only through simultaneous treatment for purging/non-purging bulimia and addiction can you help yourself or someone you love recover from these co-occurring disorders.

-If you or someone you love suffer bulimia or another type of eating disorder in combination with a drug or alcohol addiction, treatment can help you rebuild life in a healthy relationship with food as you recover.
+If you or someone you love suffer bulimia or another type of disordered eating in combination with a drug or alcohol addiction, treatment can help you rebuild life in a healthy relationship with food as you recover.
 Of course, this treatment must include a range of therapies and programs.
 The optimum therapies and programs include:

 - Dual diagnosis treatment